LoganHyslop/LoganHyslop.github.io/_pages/cv.md

 (Relevant) Courses
 ======
 * Fall 2023
+  * Math 197 (Reading course with Professor Hill, on the Kervaire Invariant one Problem)
   * Math 207A (Topics in Number Theory, Modular Forms)
   * Math 226B (Topics in Differential Geometry, Fukaya Categories)
   * Math 227A (Algebraic Topology)